NCSU-High-Powered-Rocketry-Club/FIRM-Web-App/docs/users/data-logging.md

 ---

-## Streaming Data to Other Devices (Python, JS/TS, Rust, Arduino, etc.)
+## 🖥️ Connecting FIRM Other Devices

 While the device is logging internally, it also **streams data** to whatever system it's plugged into.